 Medically reviewed by Dr. Tom Biernacki, DPM

-Board-certified podiatric surgeon | Balance Foot & Ankle, Howell & Bloomfield Hills, MI
+Board-certified podiatric surgeon | Balance Foot & Ankle, Howell & Bloomfield Township, MI

 Last reviewed: May 2026

 Quick answer: Bursitis Foot is a common foot/ankle topic that affects many patients.
 The 2026 evidence-based approach combines proper diagnosis, conservative-first treatment, and escalation only when needed.
-We treat this regularly at our Howell and Bloomfield Hills practices.
+We treat this regularly at our Howell and Bloomfield Township practices.
 Call (810) 206-1402.

 Bursitis in the foot is often mistaken for plantar fasciitis, Achilles tendinitis, or arthritis because the pain patterns overlap significantly.
 Many patients who come to us having self-treated for months with plantar fasciitis stretches are actually dealing with bursitis — a different problem requiring a different treatment approach.
 Getting the right diagnosis is the first step to getting lasting relief.